 The ZOTAC GeForce graphics card is an entry level one from Nvidia.
 The card is equipped with 2 GB DDR and 384 CUDA cores.
 The graphics card is powered by Nvidia and it is capable of accelerating your PC experience by far.
 It is a Pascal-based entry level chip that allows you to enhance your gaming performance in most of the competitive gaming titles.

-The graphics card is available at a low price and features a power-friendly architecture.
 The user-friendly interface allows you to tune and tweak easily.
 You can use the clock speed adjustment, GPU monitoring functions, fan control and a lot of other options to customize your experience.
 The good thing is that the card features a low profile bracket that can easily fit into small systems.

 MSI GeForce GTX 1050 2G OC Review